South African Class NG G16 2-6-2+2-6-2: Sandstone Estates

 The Sandstone Estates near Ficksburg in the Free State is home to a large number of Class NG G16 locomotives, either as the owners or as the custodian for locomotives belonging to individuals or other establishments.
-Three of their Class NG G16 locomotives are homed here, and are regularly run during the Estate's annual events like the Cosmos Festival, Cherry Festival, Stars of Sandstone and others.
-These are Cockerill-built no. NG88, Beyer, Peacock-built no. NG113 and Hunslet-Taylor-built no. NG153.
+Three of their Class NG G16 locomotives are homed here in operating condition, and are irregularly used during the Estate's annual events like the Cosmos Festival and Cherry Festival.
+These are Beyer Peacock-built no. NG113 and Hunslet-Taylor-built no. NG153 and 155.

 Puffing Billy Railway

 The Puffing Billy Railway, located in the Dandenong Ranges east of Melbourne, Australia, purchased NG129 in August 1996 from ACR shareholder Peter Newton.
 From 2008 they have completely rebuilt it, including re-gauging it to as additional capacity at a time of increasing passenger loadings.
 Completion of no. NG129's restoration was planned to coincide with the next time that no. G42 was to be withdrawn for major maintenance.
 The Puffing Billy Railway also purchased no. NG127 from Peter Newton in November 2011.
 This gave them a second almost-complete Class NG G16 which will possibly also be totally rebuilt in the future.
 After first being steamed in September 2019 129, in November 2019 it underwent light engine and load testing.